MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/spatial-data-services-module-examples/query-api/index.md

 ---
 title: "Query API Examples | Microsoft Docs"
-description: Provides a list of examples for the Bing Spatial Data Services Query API, which is used to query data sources for entity information. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: The overview page for the Query API Examples section contains a description and links to examples and related topics. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""